wanETH (WANETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 wanETH Historical Price

-According to the latest data gathered on wanETH live price page, the current price of wanETH is 1,858.88USD.
-The circulating supply of wanETH(WANETH) is 391.27 WANETH , giving it a market capitalization of $727.80K.
+According to the latest data gathered on wanETH live price page, the current price of wanETH is 1,977.29USD.
+The circulating supply of wanETH(WANETH) is 380.23 WANETH , giving it a market capitalization of $751.84K.

 The wanETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WANETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.